 - $1.5MM funding raised

 Below, we outline five key impact stories so far, along with 19 counterfactual impact points – instances where we believe SI’s contributions have made a significant difference.
-While measuring impact in the realm of policymaking can be difficult, we concentrate on notable instances of information exchange, resource production, and coordination, in order to demonstrate the tangible effect of our work.
+We concentrate on notable instances of information exchange, knowledge production, and coordination, to help demonstrate the tangible impact of our work.

-- In October 2021, SI co-organized a two-day workshop with the Centre for the Study of Existential Risk (CSER) to inform policymakers and existential risk researchers on science-policy interfaces for risk reduction and OCA processes.
+In October 2021, SI co-organized a two-day workshop with the Centre for the Study of Existential Risk (CSER) to inform policymakers and risk researchers on OCA processes.

-- In September 2022, SI held a two-day workshop with 25 researchers and funders to inform them about UN processes, and coordinate OCA activities.
-This led to coordinated contributions to the Global Digital Compact and Global Risk and Opportunities Report.
+In September 2022, SI held a two-day workshop with 25 researchers to inform them about UN processes and coordinate OCA activity.
+This workshop led to joint contributions to the Global Digital Compact and Global Risk and Opportunities report.

-- In October and November 2022, SI went to New York to meet key actors working towards the Summit of the Future.
+In October and November 2022, SI went to New York to meet key actors working towards the Summit of the Future and coordinate plans.
 SI met with the UN Foundation, the permanent missions of Sweden, Denmark, Luxembourg and the Netherlands, the Executive Office of the Secretary General, the UN Office for Disaster Risk Reduction, the UNU Centre for Policy Research, the UN Crisis Response Group, and the Office of the Tech Envoy.

-- In January 2023, SI organized a two-day workshop with 28 existential risk researchers and UN actors to coordinate efforts around rapid technological change governance across the disarmament, disaster risk reduction, health and development domains.
+In January 2023, SI organized a two-day workshop with 28 risk researchers and UN actors to coordinate efforts on governing rapid technological change across the disarmament, disaster risk reduction, health and development domains.
 As a result:

 - The University of Oxford initiated an alliance for future generations;